-1. Tailored Individual Learning Experience:
+1. Tailored Individual Learning Experience

 Microschools are known for their personalized approach to education.